XiansAiPlatform/XiansAi.Website/docs/getting-started/3-activiti-flow.md

 ## Creating a Flow

 You can create a new flow by creating a new class that inherits from `XiansAi.Flow.FlowBase`.

+!!! note "Teaser Tip"
-This is the simplest way to create a flow. if you want to create a more complex flows that uses `Instructions` or `Docker Agent`, you can use different base classes as we will see in the next sections.
+    We are creating a simple flow.
+We will learn about more complex and meaningful flows that users `Agents` and `Instructions` in the next sections.

 `SimpleFlow.cs >`